jarvisar/solar-system/README.md

 Use either the mouse or WASD to move the camera.
 Use the scroll wheel or R/F to zoom in and out.

 Press the escape key at any time to enter free view.
-Hold right click to pan.
+Hold right click and drag the mouse to pan.

 Press the space key to start and stop rotation.